kovidgoyal/calibre/manual/edit.rst

 if the visit fails, it will report all broken links in a convenient format for you to fix.

-Arrange files into folders by type
+Arranging files into folders by type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Often when editing EPUB files that you get from somewhere, you will find that